Which concerts in the new season suit you best?

 Nina Bezu

-Berlin-born soprano Nina Bezu has recently made several major role debuts, including as the Contessa in Mozart's "Le nozze di Figaro", as Salome in Strauss' opera of the same name, and as Elisabeth de Valois in Verdi's "Don Carlos".
-The singer, who has won numerous awards and scholarships, is also a successful Wagner interpreter, as in the role of Gerhilde in "Die Walküre", and as a soloist in the symphonic concert repertoire, such as Verdi's Requiem.
+Berlin-born soprano Nina Bezu has recently made several important role debuts, including Salome in Strauss's opera of the same name, Elisabetta in Verdi's "Don Carlo" and Rosalinde in "Die Fledermaus".
+She has won numerous prizes and scholarships and is a successful soloist in the symphonic concert repertoire, for example in Verdi's Requiem.
+Her solo album featuring art songs by Crumb, Strauss and Schubert was released in 2025.

 read biography